Posted July 3, 2025

 East Sussex County Council has embarked on a programme of transformation within children’s services.
 This transformation programme will look at how to implement the reforms set out in the Children Wellbeing and Education Bill, which is currently going through parliament, and how locally children’s services can tilt the balance away from statutory work into more preventative work.
 The programme was launched with partners at the ESSCP Partnership Board meeting in December.

-The Programme has launched a regular email newsletter the first of which is attached with this digest.
+The Programme has launched a regular email newsletter.
+The June 2025 edition is attached to this email.

 ESSCP training and learning opportunities